-Copy of a letter from Mr. Robert Holmes, 4, Cundall's Yard, Briggate, Leeds, dated October 7th, 1863:-

-"Dear Sir,-In the spring of 1862, my wife had a severe attack of the jaundice, and suffered very much from the passing of gall-stones, which reduced her to a state of extreme weakness, so that she was confined to bed for seven weeks.
+Copy of a letter from Mr. Robert Holmes, 4, Cundall's Yard, Briggate, Leeds, dated October 7th, 1863 :--- suffered very much from the passing of gall-stones, which reduced her to a state of extreme weakness, so that she was confined to bed for seven weeks.
 At length, she was sufficiently rallied to be removed into the country, and to a great extent recovered from the complaints, but never regained her strength or natural colour.